Prof Gopal Iyer

 Immunophenotyping: The role of the immune therapy is now firmly establishedin lung and head and neck cancers.
 We intend to apply deep profiling strategiesto understand the immune repertoire for the identification of specific immunephenotypes and exhausted populations that have the capacity for reactivation.

 b.
 Preclinical Disease ModellingWe have optimised protocols to establish patient-derived 2D and 3D cultures fromhead and neck squamous cell carcinoma and lung cancer.
 These models are tosupport projects that are ex vivo representatives of clinical scenarios (exceptionalresponders, screens, co-clinical trials, among others).
+These are being expanded to models that also include the tumor microenvironments including immune cells.

 c.
 Translational TherapeuticsNovel therapies: Our laboratory closely interfaces with the Experimental CancerTherapeutics Unit (Phase I unit) in interrogating bio-specimens to enable the discoveryof next-generation biomarkers and explore new combinatorial approaches.

 Exploiting combinatorial approaches: We are also exploring combinations thatcan be used to limit the evolution of resistance or maintain a stem-like phenotype.These insights can be applied to the clinic through innovative, adaptive clinicaltrials as well as neoadjuvant or window-of-opportunity regimens.
-Selected publications:

 Subscribe to our mailing list to get the updates to your email inbox...